Nubia (DC Comics): Nubia

-In Wonder Woman #206, Hippolyta flashes back to the truth, a revised version of Wonder Woman's origin story: Hippolyta had formed two babies from clay, one dark, and one light.
-They are brought to life by the gods, but Mars the god of war abducts baby Nubia, whom Hippolyta never sees again.
-Nubia is raised by Mars as his weapon of destruction against the Amazons.
-Mars and Nubia launch an attack on Paradise Island from their so-called "Slaughter Island".
-Coming to assist, Diana recognizes Mars' ring and removes it from Nubia's hand, breaking the god's mind control over Nubia.
-She and Diana oppose Mars, who flees, and Nubia leaves to lead her warriors "into ways of peace".
-Hippolyta reveals Nubia's origin to Diana.
+In Wonder Woman #206, Hippolyta recalls a revised version of Diana's origin: she had molded two babies from clay — one dark, one light.
+Both were granted life by the gods, but Mars, the god of war, abducted the dark-skinned child, Nubia, and raised her to become a weapon against the Amazons.
+From their base on the so-called “Slaughter Island,” Mars and Nubia launched an assault on Paradise Island.
+Mars had chosen Nubia because she was the only woman powerful enough to challenge — and possibly defeat — Diana.

+Nubia wielded a magic sword capable of countering the effects of Diana's Lasso of Truth.
+After an intense battle between the sisters, Diana, recognizing Nubia's strength, chose a different approach.
+Noticing Mars’ enchanted ring, she used sunlight reflected off her bracelets to heat and expand it, loosening it just enough to pull it from Nubia's finger.
+This act broke the war god's mind control, and Nubia regained her clarity.
+The two Amazons then confronted Mars, accusing him of fearing women.
+The claim enraged him so deeply that he renounced Nubia and vanished into another realm.

+Afterward, Nubia assumed leadership of the floating island and vowed to guide her warriors toward peace.
+Hippolyta finally revealed Nubia's true origin to Diana.
+Although the sisters did not settle who had the right to the title of Wonder Woman, they forged a lasting bond of sisterhood.
+Over time, Nubia embraced her birthright and rejoined her mother and the Amazons on Paradise Island as a princess alongside his sister.

 Nubia's next appearance comes in Supergirl #9 (December 1973) written by Robert Kanigher.
 In the story Supergirl is made an honorary Amazon.
 Later when it is discovered that Nubia is suffering from a mutated shark poisoning, Hippolyta sends Kara to retrieve a rare root needed to cure her.

 In Super Friends #25 (October 1979), Wonder Woman, who is temporarily under the control of the evil Overlord, is seen attempting to liberate the oppressed women of the African continent.
 She tells them that men still treat women as if they were possessions and it is time for women to stand up to men, with Wonder Woman as a leader.
 Diana is interrupted by Nubia.
 She tells her to back off and they fight; eventually the Overlord is defeated, and they part as friends.

 Long-term publication absence

 It would be 20 years between Nubia's last pre-Crisis appearance in Super Friends #25 (October 1979) and first post-Crisis appearance in Wonder Woman (vol. 2) Annual #8 (September 1999).
-In the interim, new Black characters in Wonder Woman were introduced, such as Philippus, created by George Perez for the 1987 reboot of the Wonder Woman comic book.
+In the interim, new Black characters in Wonder Woman were introduced, such as Philippus, created by George Pérez for the 1987 reboot of the Wonder Woman comic book.